TIHLDE/pythons_event_registration/README.md

 When there's new migrations from other developer, you can run `yarn db:migrate` to apply these locally.

 New migrations will automatically be applied in production with the Github Action which runs on push to the `main`-branch.
+Ensure that the GitHub-secrets referred to in `.github/workflows/prisma_migrate.yaml` actually is created in GitHub.
+The database connection urls must be **without** connection pooling.

+## Clubs

+The project contains config for multiple clubs to use the same project in different deployments.
+View the config in `src/values`.
+If you want to add another club, create a new enum in `NEXT_PUBLIC_ACTIVE_CLUB` in `src/clientEnv`.
+Then configure the club in `src/values`.
+Finally, when setting up hosting for the new club you simply need to set NEXT_PUBLIC_ACTIVE_CLUB and DATABASE_URL in env-variables at Vercel.

+In GitHub, add the url to `.github/workflows/refresh_players_cron.yaml` to ensure that the new club automatically is synchronized with TIHLDE.
+Also create a new secret in GitHub with the DATABASE_URL, and update `.github/workflows/prisma_migrate.yaml` with it so that the database is automatically migrated on push to main.